 “Maj.
 Gen., The Adjutant General of the Army”

 Since he was lost at sea, Pvt.
-John B. Babb’s name is inscribed on the Tablets of the Missing at the American Military Cemetery outside of Manila.
+John B. Babb’s name is inscribed on the Walls of the Missing in the American Military Cemetery outside of Manila.

-It should be noted that on the Tablets, it shows that John was a member of the 194th Tank Battalion.
+It should be noted that on the Walls of the Missing, it shows that John was a member of the 194th Tank Battalion.
 Although D Company was attached to the 194th, it was never officially transferred to the battalion and remained a part of the 192nd Tank Battalion throughout the Battle of Bataan.